"If there's a thing you wish people knew more about in terms of Earth's magnetic field, what would that be?"

 There are many things, but perhaps the one thing I think people should keep in mind is that even though it is difficult to image and envision what is going on in Earth's deep interior, it is the major controlling factor that keeps Earth's surface habitable over long time scales.
 Without a magnetic field or plate tectonics, Earth might not have been able to retain a habitable surface and a water-rich atmosphere.
 Life as we know it might not exist.
 That sounds more like a threat than I intended, so let's also say that the Earth's interior is just super interesting!

-I am a Staff Scientist in the Geophysics Group in the Earth and Planets Laboratory, Carnegie Institution for Science, in Washington, D.C. studying the dynamical evolution of Earth and planetary interiors.
+I am a Staff Scientist in the Geophysics Group in the Earth and Planets Laboratory, Carnegie Institution for Science, in Washington, D.C. studying the dynamic evolution of Earth and planetary interiors.